yuhan-yhyh/Dataset_Code_MGSVM-FS-MM-LiDAR/Readme.md

         seaborn==0.12.2
         numpy==1.23.3
 ## 1. MM feature dataset
-Dataset of the MM features collected from the material collection can be found in the folder *Dataset_MM_features*.
+The dataset of the MM features collected from the material collection can be found in the folder *Dataset_MM_features*.

-To plot the MM features (as shown in Fig. 7 of the paper), please implement the following commond.
+To plot the MM features (as shown in Fig. 7 of the paper), please implement the following command.

         python MM_features_plotting.py